 Alix Hayden has brain cancer, but instead of undergoing surgery and grueling chemotherapy, she's fighting it with the low-carb, high-fat ketogenic diet and has been doing great so far.

-In an exclusive interview, Hayden discussed her metabolic diet therapy and navigating cancer with a positive attitude.
+In an exclusive Examiner interview, Hayden discussed her metabolic diet therapy and navigating cancer with a positive attitude.

 Alix, director of operations at biochemistry research firm Phenomenome Discoveries in Saskatoon, Canada, was diagnosed with brain cancer in August 2012.